 Assessment at ArtCenter is a faculty-driven, systematic approach to gathering and reviewing evidence of student learning to better understand what our students know, understand, and can do with their knowledge as a result of their educational experiences.
 Assessment results are used to improve students' learning and to inform the department's program review self-study.

 Departments have faculty liaisons who participate in a College-wide group focused on sharing assessment practices and training and help to lead their programs' assessment and program review efforts.
 Faculty also help to guide the College's assessment culture and practices through work with the Center for Innovative Teaching and Learning, the Center for Educational Effectiveness, and the Assessment and Program Review Initiative committee.

 Effective with the revised 2013 Handbook of Accreditation, WASC (WSCUC) requires all of its member institutions to define expected levels of student accomplishment in the following five areas, and to assess whether or not their students have attained these expected levels at, or near, graduation:

-ArtCenter College of Design is accredited by the WASC Senior College and University Commission (WSCUC) and by the National Association of Schools of Art and Design (NASAD).
+ArtCenter College of Design is accredited by the WASC Senior College and University Commission (WSCUC).
 The goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality.

 ArtCenter’s Course Evaluation process is an essential part of ArtCenter’s efforts to offer an excellent education and to recruit and promote good teaching.
 It provides an opportunity to get feedback from students about the instruction they receive from their faculty in their courses.
 Course Evaluations are available to faculty and chairs to assist them with course planning, curriculum and pedagogy.